 Five key sustainable development challenges have been identified for PVC together with a set of working principles.
 The first four challenges are technical in nature whilst the fifth challenge addresses raising awareness and understanding of the importance of sustainable development.
 Each of the challenges is based on The Natural Step System Conditions for a Sustainable Society.

 VinylPlus is explicitly committed to improving the Sustainable Use of Additives.
-A number of important achievements have been made to date such as the phase out of cadmium stabilisers – full substitution of lead stabilisers is expected by 2015.
+A number of important achievements have been made to date such as the phase out of cadmium and lead stabilisers .
 The VinylPlus Additives Task Force is working on defining practical methods to assess additives based on TNS sustainability criteria, the overarching framework used by VinylPlus, and also on updating existing Life Cycle Assessments and Environmental Product Declarations: